Tamara729/hemp-nutrition/2021README.md

 - `NO3_(mg/kg)`: Milligrams per a kilogram of Nitrate.
 - `NH3N_(mg/kg)`: Milligrams per a kilogram of Ammoniacal nitrogen.

-`EO_CannabinoidSample_2020.csv`: Data collected of samples submitted for cannabinoid quantification of the second N study on essential oil varieties.
-- `Variety`: Varieties evaluated in the trial.
-- `Treatment`: Treatments evaluated in the trial.
-- `Rep`: Replications of treatments (4).
-- `FlowerWeight_g`: Weight (in grams) of fresh floral material from three sampled 15-cm stem from the main stem (one per plant).
-- `TotalFreshWeight_g`: Weight (in grams) of three fresh sampled 15-cm stem from the main stem (one per plant).
-- `DryFlowerWeight_g`: Weight  (in grams) of dry floral material from three sampled 15-cm stem from the main stem (one per plant).
-- `TotalDryWeight_g`: Weight  (in grams) of three dry sampled 15-cm stem from the main stem (one per plant).

 `EO_CannabinoidProfile_2021.csv`: Cannabinoid quantification data from samples collected at harvest (?) of the second N study on essential oil varieties.
 - `Variety`: Varieties evaluated in the trial.
 - `Treatment`: Treatments evaluated in the trial.